-Some colleges require an interview as part of the application process.
+Some colleges require students to come in for an interview as part of the application process.
 Even if the interview is not required by the school itself, you may want to request an interview in order to get a better idea of what it would be like to attend that school.